jkunze/docker-arknoid/README.md

     This script was designed to run within its own docker container, although it may well run on any system in which the "noid" software is installed.

-    From a terminal window running on a computer connected to the dockerhub ecosystem, a running container can be downloaded and built with
+    From a terminal window on a computer connected to the dockerhub ecosystem, a running container can be downloaded and built with

         $ docker run -it -d --rm --name arknoid jakkbl/arknoid